Identify and Prevent Fraud: 4 Ways to Protect Your Business [Infographic]

 Along the same lines of spear phishing, email spoofing has become popular among cybercriminals.
 Lifewire defines a spoofed email as one where the sender purposely alters parts of an email address to look like it was written by someone else.

-4 Ways to Protect Your Business
+4 Ways to Protect Your Business from Fraud

 Unfortunately, most of the time you won’t know you or your business have been hacked until after it happens.
 Here are some details to look for and steps to take to avoid fraud and protect your business.